 Then, we spotted some moose standing in the grass and stopped to watch them for a while.

 As we were heading down a dirt road to a trail called Death Canyon, Wes spotted something in a tree that he thought was a funny-looking squirrel.
 We stopped to take a look and realized it was definitely not a squirrel.
 We watched this cute little animal scurry down the tree to hunt and eat a mouse.
-We later found out that it is an American Marten.
+After doing some research, we discovered that it is an American Marten.

 We never made it to the Death Canyon trail because we also saw a Great Gray Owl perched on a log.
 It was huge and really funny to watch it turn its neck almost a complete 360 degrees to monitor its’ surroundings.